Abhishek-Tamboli9/Achyutas_Embedded_Projects/Project/Home_Automation/README.md

 ### Project Structure:
 The project directory structure is as follows:
--'bin/'      		        : Directory for storing the compiled binary/executable files.
+-`bin/`      		        : Directory for storing the compiled binary/executable files.
--'include/'   		        : Directory containing project-wide header files.
+-`include/`   		        : Directory containing project-wide header files.
-  - 'global.h' 	 	        : Global header file with common definitions and declarations.
+  - `global.h` 	 	        : Global header file with common definitions and declarations.
--'src/'        		        : Directory containing the source code files for the project.
+-`src/`        		        : Directory containing the source code files for the project.
-  - 'ADXL345/'            : Directory for the ADXL345 accelerometer component.
+  - `ADXL345/`            : Directory for the ADXL345 accelerometer component.
-    - 'adxl.c'          	: Source code file for the ADXL345 driver.
+    - `adxl.c`          	: Source code file for the ADXL345 driver.
-    - 'Makefile'        	: Makefile for compiling the ADXL345 driver.
+    - `Makefile`        	: Makefile for compiling the ADXL345 driver.
-  -'AT24C256-EEPROM/'     : Directory for the AT24C256 EEPROM component.
+  -`AT24C256-EEPROM/`     : Directory for the AT24C256 EEPROM component.
-    - 'eeprom.c'        	: Source code file for the AT24C256 EEPROM driver.
+    - `eeprom.c`        	: Source code file for the AT24C256 EEPROM driver.
-    - 'Makefile'        	: Makefile for compiling the AT24C256 EEPROM driver.
+    - `Makefile`        	: Makefile for compiling the AT24C256 EEPROM driver.
-  -'BMP280/'              : Directory for the BMP280 temperature and pressure sensor component.
+  -`BMP280/`              : Directory for the BMP280 temperature and pressure sensor component.
-    - 'bmp280.c'        	: Source code file for the BMP280 driver.
+    - `bmp280.c`        	: Source code file for the BMP280 driver.
-    - 'bmp280_defs.h'   	: Header file with definitions for BMP280 registers and constants.
+    - `bmp280_defs.h`   	: Header file with definitions for BMP280 registers and constants.
-    - 'bmp280.h'        	: Header file with function prototypes for the BMP280 driver.
+    - `bmp280.h`        	: Header file with function prototypes for the BMP280 driver.
-    - 'bmp_c.h'         	: Header file with configuration options for the BMP280 driver.
+    - `bmp_c.h`         	: Header file with configuration options for the BMP280 driver.
-    - 'bmp_commons.c'   	: Source code file with common functions for the BMP280 driver.
+    - `bmp_commons.c`   	: Source code file with common functions for the BMP280 driver.
-    - 'bmp_main.c'      	: Main source code file for using the BMP280 driver.
+    - `bmp_main.c`      	: Main source code file for using the BMP280 driver.
-    - 'Makefile'        	: Makefile for compiling the BMP280 driver.
+    - `Makefile`        	: Makefile for compiling the BMP280 driver.
-  -'DHT11/'               : Directory for the DHT11 humidity and temperature sensor component.
+  -`DHT11/`               : Directory for the DHT11 humidity and temperature sensor component.
-    - 'dht11.c'         	: Source code file for the DHT11 driver.
+    - `dht11.c`         	: Source code file for the DHT11 driver.
-    - 'Makefile'        	: Makefile for compiling the DHT11 driver.
+    - `Makefile`        	: Makefile for compiling the DHT11 driver.
-  -'driver_code/'         : Directory for the main driver code and application.
+  -`driver_code/`         : Directory for the main driver code and application.
-    - 'sensor_data.c'   	: Main source code file for the application.
+    - `sensor_data.c`   	: Main source code file for the application.
-    - 'Makefile'        	: Makefile for compiling the main driver code.
+    - `Makefile`        	: Makefile for compiling the main driver code.
-  -'DS1307-RTC/'          : Directory for the DS1307 RTC (Real-Time Clock) component.
+  -`DS1307-RTC/`          : Directory for the DS1307 RTC (Real-Time Clock) component.
-    - 'rtc.c'           	: Source code file for the DS1307 RTC driver.
+    - `rtc.c`           	: Source code file for the DS1307 RTC driver.
-    - 'Makefile'        	: Makefile for compiling the DS1307 RTC driver.
+    - `Makefile`        	: Makefile for compiling the DS1307 RTC driver.

 **Makefile:**
-'The project includes a top-level Makefile that handles the compilation of the entire project.
+`The project includes a top-level Makefile that handles the compilation of the entire project.
 The Makefile is responsible for compiling the drivers and generating the final binary/executable file.
-It also provides targets for cleaning up the build artifacts.'
+It also provides targets for cleaning up the build artifacts.`

 **Usage:**
-'To build the project, navigate to the project directory and run the following command:'
-'$ make'		                          : By default it will generate executable for x86 '$ make CC=arm-linux-gnueabihf-gcc'	  : This will generate executable for ARM
+`To build the project, navigate to the project directory and run the following command:` `$ make`		                          : By default it will generate executable for x86 `$ make CC=arm-linux-gnueabihf-gcc`	  : This will generate executable for ARM

-'To clean the build artifacts, run:'
+`To clean the build artifacts, run:`
-'$ make clean'
+`$ make clean`

 Please refer to the individual component directories for more specific instructions on building and using each component.